SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 7. Optionally [add subassets](/dtm/asset-hierarchy/#to-add-subassets), or [import assets](/dtm/asset-hierarchy/#creating-assets-bulk-import) using the options on the top right.

 If the asset has a location, you can see it on the map under the properties section below its values.
-Click the full screen icon at the top right corner of the map to view it in full screen.
+Click the full screen icon <i class="dlt-c8y-icon-resize-expand text-muted icon-20"></i> at the top right corner of the map to view it in full screen.
 To see the map, provide a value for latitude and longitude.
 You cannot modify the marker when viewing the asset.
 Edit the property in order to change the position of the marker.

 {{< c8y-admon-info>}}
 The buttons [Import assets](/dtm/asset-hierarchy/#creating-assets-bulk-import), and [Add asset](/dtm/asset-hierarchy/#to-add-subassets) are not visible for the last hierarchical level.<br>
-If you edit an asset property or an asset model associated with the selected asset, you see a warning icon next to the asset model name.<br>
+If you edit an asset property or an asset model associated with the selected asset, you see a warning icon <i class="dlt-c8y-icon-warning text-warning icon-20"></i> next to the asset model name.<br>
 You see a warning message if one or more properties associated with the asset are not present.
 {{< /c8y-admon-info>}}

 ### To modify an asset {#to-modify-an-asset}

-Fields are marked editable by an edit icon.
+Fields are marked editable by an edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i>.
-To modify any of the asset details, click the edit icon, enter new details and save.<br>
+To modify any of the asset details, click the edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i>, enter new details and save.<br>
 For an asset with a location, click or drag the marker to the preferred position to select the value for latitude and longitude on the map.
-Click the full screen icon at the top right corner of the map to enter full screen mode.
+Click the full screen icon <i class="dlt-c8y-icon-resize-expand text-muted icon-20"></i> at the top right corner of the map to enter full screen mode.
 To see the map, provide a value for latitude and longitude.

 ### To delete an asset {#to-delete-an-asset}